 This is true not only on Facebook but for almost all social media, as they can give advertisers a good indication as to who your primary audience is.

 What social medias can you check profile views?

-The other big social medias generally follow Facebook with this one, besides interactions with content it is very uncommon that you can see who has viewed your profile.
+The other big social medias generally follow Facebook with this one, besides interactions with content it is very uncommon that you can see who has viewed your Facebook profile.

 You can’t view who has seen your Instagram profile, you are limited to just seeing who is interacting with your posts via comments and like.

-One social media that you can see profile views is Linkedin, this is primarily because it is more of a networking and business based social media so seeing potential employers on employees who are browsing your content is likely a benefit to the vast majority of users.
+One social media that you can see profile views is Linkedin.
+This is primarily because it is more of a networking and business based social media, so seeing potential employers on employees who are browsing your content is likely a benefit to the vast majority of users.

-In conclusion, you cannot directly see who has viewed your profile in the form of a list of recent visits.
+In conclusion, you cannot directly see who has viewed your Facebook profile in the form of a list of recent visits.

 For businesses there is a little more functionality in the form of Facebook insights which are a way of tracking not specific users but the general characteristics of your visitors to aid with marketing primarily.